ahmedhamedaly/TicTacToe-Game-Verifier/README.md

-# TicTacToe-Game-Verifier
+# TicTacToe Game Verifier
-A game verifier for Tic-Tac-Toe to check which player has won (if any)
+A game verifier for Tic-Tac-Toe to check which player has won (if any).

 ## Getting Started